 Gifts to the Area of Greatest Need allow the Foundation to support the most pressing needs of Tahoe Forest Health System and its patients.
 The Foundation Board of Directors approves the use of these funds to purchase new medical equipment, pay for the latest technology, and provide support for special programs.

 Gene Upshaw¬†Memorial Tahoe Forest Cancer Center

-Simply put, our technology is the very latest.
+Simply put, our cutting-edge¬†technology is the very latest found in the medical field.
 Our treatment options are the most current, including access to clinical trials through our affiliation with the UC Davis Cancer Care Network, and our supportive care programs are among the best in the country.

 Oncology Support Programs

-We offer an integrated approach to psychosocial needs before, during and after treatment.
-This whole-person approach to cancer care addresses the social, psychological, emotion, and functional aspects of the journey to improve the quality of life for the patient, family and caregiver.
-Each of these programs are offered at no cost to patients and is offered through generous philanthropic support.
-100% of donations to Tahoe Forest Health System are given where the donor has intended.
+We offer an integrated approach to psychosocial needs before, during, and after treatment.
+This whole-person approach to cancer care addresses the social, psychological, emotional, and functional aspects of the therapeutic journey to improve the quality of life for the patient, their family, and the caregiver.
+Each of these programs is offered at no cost to patients and is provided through generous philanthropic support.
+100% of all gifts given¬†to the Tahoe Forest Health System are designated¬†to the program of the donor's choice.

 If you have any questions about donations, please contact the Tahoe Forest Health System Foundation at (530) 582-6277.